-Residents in nursing homes are at a significantly increased risk of falling.
-Walking and maintaining balance is often a struggle which leads residents to be more susceptible to slip and fall injuries.
-The nursing homes they live in have a responsibility to protect them by providing safe maintenance for the premises and hallways.
-Once a resident has shown him or herself to be at risk for slip and fall accidents, a supervision plan should immediately be put into place to prevent an injury from happening again.
+When an elderly person falls, the accident can lead to serious injury and even death.
+Nursing home residents are at a significantly increased risk of falling, and management has a responsibility to maintain the premises and hallways to keep residents safe.
+Once a resident has shown to be at risk for slip and fall accidents, a supervision plan should immediately be implemented to prevent injury.
 Plans can include additional supervision or adding rails to beds and walls.
 Providing medical equipment like wheelchairs, walkers, or canes can also help prevent falls.

-Negligence and understaffed facilities are the major cause of falls within nursing homes in California.
-Understaffed nursing homes lead to serious problems, as residents are left to wander unattended or forced to try and get out of bed and get to the bathroom on their own because no one has answered their call for help.
+Negligence and understaffed facilities are a major cause of nursing home falls in California.
+In understaffed nursing homes, residents may be left to wander unattended or forced to get out of bed to go to the bathroom on their own because no one answered their call for help.

 “Joel and his team were the help I needed to approach the nursing home that didn’t take good care of my grandmother.
 With Joel’s help, my grandmother was fairly compensated for the injuries she suffered as a result of the nursing home’s neglect and abuse.”Andrea C.